-Brit leads people and programming for the Current.
+Brit (she/they) leads people and programming for the Current.
 Her day is filled with seeing clients (both for mental health and movement), teaching classes, mentoring the Current's movement team, and bringing people together through special workshops and events.
 Having taught fitness programming and education courses for over 12 years, she is excited to finally fulfill her own vision for sustainable fitness.

 Her education includes a Bachelor's and Master's Degree in Kinesiology, as well as a Master's Degree in Clinical Mental Health.
 She is a Licensed Mental Health Counselor (LCMHCA), an Applied Health and Human Performance Specialist for IoM, a Size Inclusive Fitness Specialist, and a ACSM Exercise Physiologist.
 She is trained in ViPR, TRX, cycling, yoga, pilates, strength and interval training, kickboxing, aqua fitness, dance fitness, and more.

-Nathan heads up outreach and operations for The Current, including facilities, finances, and technology, but more importantly relationship-building with community members and organizations.
+Nathan (he/him) heads up outreach and operations for The Current, including facilities, finances, and technology, but more importantly relationship-building with community members and organizations.
 In his full-time day job, he manages the Outdoor Adventures program at NC State University, and occasionally shucking oysters at Locals Oyster Bar.

 Given his love of food and the outdoors, he is likely dreaming up a new food class, wellness adventure, or garden project as you read this.
 Nathan has a Bachelor's in Outdoor Education from the University of Minnesota - Duluth, a Master's Degree in Education from the University of Georgia (Go Dawgs!!), and a PhD in higher education from NC State.